 It is a feature of object-oriented programming which is used to define a new class with little or no modification to an existing class.
-The new class is called derived class or child class & the class from which this derived class has been inherited is the base class or parent class.
-The derived class is formed from base class plus it may include some extra additional features.
+The new class is called the derived class or child class, and the class from which this derived class has been inherited is the base class or parent class.
+The derived class is formed from a base class, plus it may include some extra additional features.
 This inheritance concept helps to reuse the code.

-In the above diagram, the features of base-class are also present in the derived class along with the features of the derived class.
+In the above diagram, the features of the base class are present in the derived class, along with the features of the derived class.
 This base-class features can be accessible to derive class because of the concept of inheritance.

 The syntax of Inheritance in Python

 class BaseClass1 #Body of base class class DerivedClass(BaseClass1): #body of derived - class